vmware-tanzu/velero/docs/about.md

-# How Ark Works
+# How Velero Works

-Each Ark operation -- on-demand backup, scheduled backup, restore -- is a custom resource, defined with a Kubernetes [Custom Resource Definition (CRD)][20] and stored in [etcd][22].
-Ark also includes controllers that process the custom resources to perform backups, restores, and all related operations.
+Each Velero operation -- on-demand backup, scheduled backup, restore -- is a custom resource, defined with a Kubernetes [Custom Resource Definition (CRD)][20] and stored in [etcd][22].
+Velero also includes controllers that process the custom resources to perform backups, restores, and all related operations.

 You can back up or restore all objects in your cluster, or you can filter objects by type, namespace, and/or label.

-Ark is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).
+Velero is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).

 ## On-demand backups